jakobzhao/geog328/README.md

 - **Weekly Expectations:** Each student is supposed to a) attend both lecture and lab sections each week, b) complete all weekly readings before the lecture begins.

 ### Week 1: Intro to Web GIS

 <!-- Sept 29 -->

+The first lecture introduces you to the fundamentals of Web GIS.
+Over this quarter, you wil frequently use GitHub for synchronizing course material and managing Web GIS project.
+So, in Lab 1, you will learn to manage a web based project using GitHub.

 -   **Readings:**
     - [Intro to Web GIS]()
     - [Git Handbook `Optional`](https://guides.github.com/introduction/git-handbook/).
 Git is an example of a distributed version control system (DVCS) commonly used for open source and commercial software development.
-DVCSs allow full access to every file, branch, and iteration of a project, and allows every user access to a full and self-contained history of all changes.
-Unlike once popular centralized version control systems, DVCSs like Git don’t need a constant connection to a central repository.
-Developers can work anywhere and collaborate asynchronously from any time zone.
+With Git, Developers can work anywhere and collaborate asynchronously from any time zone.
     - [Mastering Markdown `Optional`](https://guides.github.com/features/mastering-markdown/).
 Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.
 You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with Markdown.

 -   **Lab 1:** [Project management using GitHub](labs/lab01) `Due: Oct 8th, by 11:59pm`